Close close

 The transition to clean aviation and sustainable aerospace is essential to achieving the UK’s net-zero ambitions while supporting regional economic growth and long-term competitiveness.

-South West England and South Wales are home to a major aerospace and advanced manufacturing cluster, with strong capabilities in advanced manufacturing, materials, propulsion systems, and emerging hydrogen technologies.
+South West England and South Wales are home to a major aerospace, aviation and advanced manufacturing cluster, with strong capabilities in materials, propulsion systems, and emerging hydrogen technologies.
 These strengths position the regions to play a leading role in the development and deployment of low-carbon aviation solutions.

 As part of SETsquared CR&D support activities, in partnership with IAAPS, this in-person workshop will bring together regional stakeholders to identify collaboration opportunities, address capability gaps, and define practical next steps through professionally facilitated sessions.
 We are also looking to build collaborative partnerships for upcoming funding streams.